salina-health/www.salina.ai/content/signup.md

 description: "Join Salina"
 ---

-# Free access for 1 year
+# Free access for a month

 Salina securely summarises and analyses therapy sessions, saving you time so you can focus on helping your clients.